YuzhuoMa97/SPAGxECCT/README.md

 - Step 2: SPAGxEmix<sub>CCT-local</sub> identifies genetic variants with marginal G×E effects on the trait of interest.
 First, SPAGxEmix<sub>CCT-local</sub> estimates the ancestry-specific allele frequencies for the variants.
 Next, SPAGxEmix<sub>CCT-local</sub> evaluates ancestry-specific marginal genetic effects using ancestry-specific score statistics.
 If an ancestry-specific marginal genetic effect is not significant, we use ancestry-specific test statistic S<sub>G×E(mix)</sub> to characterize the ancestry-specific marginal G×E effect.
 If significant, S<sub>G×E(mix)</sub> is updated to ancestry-specific genotype-adjusted test statistics.
 The hybrid strategy to balance computational efficiency and accuracy follows SPAGxE<sub>CCT</sub>.

-### Compared to conventional standard statistical testing methods that account for local ancestry, SPAGxEmix<sub>CCT-local</sub> offers much greater computational efficiency.
+### Compared to conventional standard statistical testing methods that account for local ancestry, SPAGxEmix<sub>CCT-local</sub> offers much greater computational efficiency
 - SPAGxEmix<sub>CCT-local</sub> leverages local ancestry information to estimate the distribution of ancestry-specific genotypes and the null distribution of test statistics.
 - For most tests (ancestry-specific genetic main effect p-values > 0.001) in a genome-wide G×E analysis, SPAGxEmix<sub>CCT-local</sub> utilizes residuals from a genotype-independent model (fitted only once across the genome-wide analysis) to construct test statistics.
 - Conventional methods have to incorporate local ancestry as covariates and fit a separate model for each variant, which is computationally burdensome for genome-wide analyses.

 ## Introduction of SPAGxE+

-SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness and unbalanced phenotypic distribution (e.g., case-control imbalance in binary trait analysis).
+### SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness and unbalanced phenotypic distribution
-It is applicable to a wide range of complex traits with intricate structures, including binary, quantitative, time-to-event, ordinal categorical, longitudinal, and other complex traits.
+SPAGxE+ is applicable to a wide range of complex traits with intricate structures, including binary, quantitative, time-to-event, ordinal categorical, longitudinal, and other complex traits.
 The framework involves two main steps:

 - Step 1: SPAGxE+ fits a covariates-only model to calculate model residuals.
 These covariates include, but are not limited to, confounding factors such as age, sex, SNP-derived principal components (PCs), and environmental factors.
 The specifics of the model and residuals vary depending on the trait type.
 Since the covariates-only model is genotype-independent, it only needs to be fitted once across a genome-wide analysis.
 Incorporating random effects to account for sample relatedness in null model fitting is optional, rather than required.